StarRocks/starrocks/docs/sql-reference/sql-functions/bitmap-functions/bitmap_subset_in_range.md

 +-------+
 ```

-Example 5: The returned subset includes 1 but excludes 3.
+Example 5: The returned subset includes the start value `1` but excludes the end value `3`.

 ```plaintext
 select bitmap_to_string(bitmap_subset_in_range(bitmap_from_string('1,1,3,1,5,4,5,6,7,9'), 1, 3)) value;